VitaliiH/uaa-behind-zuul-sample/README.md

 - Define "legacy" service, that will pretend as "old absolete legacy" server.
 Redirect some requests using Zuul to LegacyService.
 The service should have three endpoints, each representing different pages.
 (Done)

 - Cover the legacy api with three separate authorities: "ROLE_USER", "ROLE_GUEST", "ROLE_ADMIN".
-(Done with no effect - see last bullet)
+(Done)

+- Redirects to the LegacyService should have "forward" feature, e.g. requests from /api/** should be mapped on legacy's /service/**

 - Define "public" service, that will handle requests, that don't need any authentication (e.g. a "news" page).
 (Done)

 - Change timeout policy - currently, it is very strict.
 Eather disable or make it longer.
 (Done)

 - Security rules, defined via @PreAuthorized in a resource service (e.g. DummyService) seems to be ignored.
 Is it correct behavior?
-(TDB)
+(Done, fixed)

 *See original content of README file below**